bugdie4k/fmt/README.md

   *USAGE:* `l arg`

-  Used to "backslash" keywords and print them literally.
+  Is used to "backslash" keywords and print them literally.
-  To output contents of an `l` symbol, you also have to "backslash" it.
+  To output contents of an `l` variable, you also have to "backslash" it.

 #### Returns